Aimonica-Brands/aimonica-core-solana/Test-Summary-Report.md

 ## 5. Summary and Recommendations

 ### 5.1.
 Summary
-This test series successfully validated the core functionalities of the `aim_staking_program` smart contract.
+This test series successfully validated the core functionalities of the `aim_staking_program_v2` smart contract.
 The results show that:
 - The platform's lifecycle management (initialization, project registration, configuration updates) works correctly.
 - The user staking process (single and multiple stakes) functions as designed, with correct asset transfers.
 - Access control and security logic (e.g., preventing early unstaking) are effective.